brooksbenson/get-feedback-now/README.md

 ## Campaigns

 Campaigns are basically buckets for feedback.
-A user can create a survey to couple with a campaign, then can send out a batch of emails with links to the survey, all from the app.
+A user can create a campaign and a survey to couple with it, then can send a batch of emails with links to the survery, all from the app.
 The survey results will be organized under the campaign in the UI.

-### Technology
+## Technology

 The front end makes use of React and Redux, and the backend uses Express, MongoDB, and Passport.